nir-mo/nir-mo.github.io/_posts/2023-07-25-Cracking-Complexity.markdown

     The actual spoiler (calaulate Pie) = prints '3.141', circle made of '_-_-_-_' in layout OpenAI analysis = This program prints the result of 4 multiplied by minus one divided by zero divided by zero, which is undefined.

+Addressing these false positives becomes the next crucial step to achieve a more accurate success rate.

 ### ChatGPT Assessing its Own Analysis of IOCCC Entries